mosiahr/free_proxy/README.md

 #**Free Proxy List**

-Scraping free proxy list and use sqlalchemy to save its to database.
+Scraping free proxy list and use sqlalchemy to save it to database.

 You can get a proxy list just by writing:
     ```